 Author: Jeff Brown

-The book was first published in the year 1964 and has since been popular.
+The book was first published in 1964 and has since been popular as one of the best funny and humorous chapter books.
 It tells a funny story of a boy named Stanley who wakes up one morning to find that the bulletin board next to his bed has fallen on him.
 When his family takes the board off him, they see that Stanley has become flat; like a pancake!
 Then begin the adventures of Stanley, who is so flat that he can even fly like a kite.
 The book is both funny and interesting.

 Author: Cynthia Rylant

 In this chapter book, we meet three cousins named Lily, Tess, and Rosie, who share the attic bedroom in their Aunt’s Lucy’s place.
 The trio decides to start their own business during the summer vacation, and a cookie company is on the top of their list.
 We then learn about their experiences with the cookie company and the people they meet through the course of their work.
-The book is full of lovely illustrations and brimming with interesting characters.
+This realistic fiction for second graders is full of lovely illustrations and brims with interesting characters.

 11. Hi!
 Fly Guy